Brick Court Chambers

 • Three Arrows Capital (in liquidation) v DCG: (led by Sue Prevezer KC) for a major creditor in disputes with the Joint Liquidators of Three Arrows, a large crypto hedge fund, before the BVI courts.

 Ben is a member of the BVI Bar, where he has frequently appeared unled before the Commercial Division and the Eastern Caribbean Court of Appeal, and is a member of the Government of the Virgin Islands’ Legal Services Panel.
+He also has extensive experience of proceedings in Bermuda and the Cayman Islands.
 He is ranked as a leading junior in Legal 500 Caribbean.

 In addition to his led work, Ben frequently appears unled in significant matters, or arguing applications in his more substantial cases.
 Legal 500 describes him as “a very strong advocate and cross-examiner”, and C&P calls him a “very persuasive advocate”.
 Ben has recently acted unled; for the successful claimant in a 6-day breach of warranty trial in the Commercial Court (Millbrook Healthcare Bidco v Croll [2023] EWHC 290 (Comm); for the successful defendants to an unfair prejudice petition raising significant allegations of impropriety over a 3-week trial in the BVI High Court (AMS Holdings v Amstel Holdings BVIHCM 2019/0176); in a complex jurisdiction challenge involving issues of unjust enrichment and forum conveniens (Gulfvin Investment Ltd v Tahrir Petrochemicals [2022] EWHC 1040 (Comm); and in two week-long London-seated arbitrations each worth c.US$4m.